DestinyRoseMurphy/DestinyRoseMurphy.github.io/_details/2018-02-23-Robots-Are-Coming.md

 ---
 layout:     post
 title:      "Robots are Coming for Our Jobs.
-Thank God.""
+Thank God."
 date:       2018-02-23
 author:    "For Hilltopics"
 ---